 The Transporter shall balance the Pipeline on principles of minimal costs, transparency and non-discrimination and in a manner that is efficient and does not impose unnecessary costs for the Users by:

-entering into Operational Balancing Agreements and procedures with AFO; or
+entering into Interconnection Agreements with all Adjacent TSOs, on the basis of which it applies operational balancing account and pursuant to which Allocated Quantities of Users are equal to Confirmed Quantities on Contracted Entry Point and Contracted Exit Point, i.e. the Users do not have an Imbalance, save in cases envisaged in these agreements;

-using all technical measures including adjustment of Natural Gas flow, requesting the Users to make the Renominations, using the linepack of the Pipeline; or
+using all technical measures including adjustment of Natural Gas flow, requesting the Users to make the Renominations, using the linepack of the Pipeline; and

-calculating and charging the Users Transmission Imbalance; or if necessary
+if necessary, selling or purchasing the Natural Gas for the needs of the system.

-selling or purchasing the Natural Gas for the purpose of balancing.
+In case when the operating balancing account is not applied for respective Interconnection Points, on which fact the Transporter duly notifies the Users, the Transporter calculates and charges to the User the Imbalance Charge in the manner determined in this Article 15.

-The User is obliged to ensure for each Gas Day that the quantities of the Natural Gas delivered at the Entry Point Kirevo/Zaječar are equal to the quantities of the Natural Gas taken over at the Exit Point(s).
+The User is obliged to ensure for each Gas Day that the quantities of the Natural Gas delivered at the Entry Point Kirevo/Zaječar are equal to the quantities of the Natural Gas taken over at the Exit Point(s), taking into account the Fuel Gas in kind.

-Transmission Imbalance of the User is the difference between the quantities of the Natural Gas delivered at the Entry Point Kirevo/Zaječar and the quantities of the Natural Gas taken over at the Exit Point(s) for a Gas Day.
+Transmission Imbalance of the User is the difference between the quantities of the Natural Gas delivered at the Entry Point Kirevo/Zaječar and the quantities of the Natural Gas taken over at the Exit Point(s) for a Gas Day, taking into account the Fuel Gas in kind.

 Transmission Imbalance for Physical Flow Direction is positive when the TIPFu from the Article 15.3.1 of this Network Code is positive and Transmission Imbalance for Commercial Reverse Capacity is positive when the TICRu from the Article 15.3.2 of this Network Code is positive.